Building private apps

 What Are Private Apps?

-Unlike apps listed in Clio's App Directory, private are apps built for the specific needs of a single Clio account.
+Unlike apps listed in Clio's App Directory, private apps are meant to serve the specific needs of a single Clio account.
 Private apps might be built in-house at a law firm, or built on behalf of a Clio user by a third-party developer.
+Private apps and private app developers are still covered by Clio's developer terms of service.

-Private apps are not reviewed by Clio and cannot be published in Clio's App Directory.
+Private apps for Clio Manage are not reviewed by Clio and cannot be published in Clio's App Directory.
 You will need access to a paid Clio account to create apps and get your app key and secret.
-Other than these points, private apps are built in the same way as public apps – they manage authorization through Oauth, use the API in the same way, and are still bound by Clio's developer terms of service.
+Other than these points, private apps are built in the same way as public apps – they manage authorization through OAuth, and use the API in the same way.

 Apps and integrations – including private apps – are not available on the EasyStart pricing tier.
 See Clio's pricing page to learn more.